Saturday, 21 April 2012

 Some really attractive girls were laughing, a few looked bored, others were shouting and trying to be heard over the deafening, thumping disco music, too many were smoking cigarettes, and most were downing beers as if a serious drought was coming.

-All this aside though, those beautiful ladies were accompanied by males; which meant likely a boyfriend, possibly a live-in partner, or maybe even their husband.
+All this aside though, those beautiful ladies were accompanied by males; meaning likely a boyfriend, possibly a live-in partner, or maybe even their husband.
 I didn't know, but regardless of what the relationships might've been, I really didn't want to intrude and tangle with any of those male someone elses in their lives.

-“Jim, this place really isn’t my style.”
+“This place really isn’t my style.”

 “Man, you really need to relax and loosen up.”
-Jim said, sounding a bit more sincere.

 “I've always envied you."
 I revealed.